ebu/benchmarkstt/docs/DEMO_2.rst

 Normalize
 ---------

 You can see that a lot of the differences are due to capitalization and punctuation.
 Because we are only interested in the correct identification of words, these types of differences should not count as errors.
-To get a more accurate WER, we will remove punctuations and convert all letters to lowercase.
+To get a more accurate WER, we will remove punctuation marks and convert all letters to lowercase.
 We will do this for the reference and both hypothesis files by using the :code:`benchmarkstt-tools normalize` subcommand again, with two rules: the built-in :code:`--lowercase` shortcut rule and the :code:`--regex` rule:

 .. code:: bash